hudmarc/FFO-FishNet-Floating-Origin/README.md

 ### Networking

-🔲 Test offset syncing to clients
+✅ Test offset syncing to clients

-🔲 ~~Implement and test OffsetCondition for hiding objects not in your offset scene~~ Default FN SceneCondition seems to work.
+✅ Implement and test OffsetCondition for hiding objects not in your offset scene.

 ### Preferences